trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 a message to, but I oddly don't need an addressee when I scribble a writing on the paper.
 Do I?
 Am I supposed to be read, and are you supposed to read me?
 How could all this information get lost, without being undone?
-The scrolls are rolling on the oor, and I am rolling on top of them.
+The scrolls are rolling on the floor, and I am rolling on top of them.
 My body is becoming text, as I unfold in the physical space taken and begrimed by the letters.
 I want to un-be me.
-I have no other choices left than to nally get rid of myself.
+I have no other choices left than to finally get rid of myself.
 {: .prose-block }